Brewers vs. Mets Player Props Betting Odds

 Contreras Stats

-- William Contreras has put up 52 hits with 12 doubles, a triple, eight home runs and 27 walks.
-He has driven in 25 runs with one stolen base.
+- William Contreras has 12 doubles, a triple, eight home runs, 27 walks and 25 RBI (54 total hits).
+He's also swiped one base.

 Contreras Recent Games